CTD 135: Description

 CTD 135 is found to have a compact radio structure.
 When observed at both 4.8 and 1.4 GHz frequencies, it has one component that is found to be unsolved with an extend of 5 milliarcseconds.
 At 8.4 GHz, the source has a radio jet that is positioned at 60° with multiple bright component features.
 There is a radio core present that has a brightness temperature of 0.1 x 10^{12} Kelvin.
 This core is also suggested to be self-absorbed and weak at frequency range below 15 GHz.
 Two other components are found; a southwest component that has a flat radio spectrum and a northern east component that contains a steep radio spectrum.
 The flux density of the core is estimated to be 755 ± 39 mJy at 15 GHz.
 The host galaxy of CTD 135 has been suggested to be a luminous giant elliptical galaxy with a total host magnitude of -25.30 ± 0.41.

 Studies have found CTD 135 is a blazar.
 When observed, it is known to display significant variability on long-term light curves and also within the a short timespan of a few day period.
 A near infrared flare was detected on 26 November 2010.
 On 12 January 2016, it had another near infrared flare, which its optical brightness corresponds to around 14.78 ± 0.04.
 In November 2024, the quasar had shown a new flare which increased its luminosity by a factor of 64 in H-band.

 A possible quasi-periodic oscillation signature was detected in CTD 135 in October 2021.
 Based on its long-term light curve data, it is estimated to be 460 days long.
-The central supermassive black hole of the quasar is 10^{8.35} M_{ʘ} with the accretion disk luminosity being 6.03 x 10^{45} erg s^{-1}.
+The central supermassive black hole of the quasar is 10^{8.35} M_{☉} with the accretion disk luminosity being 6.03 × 10^{45} erg s^{−1}.